Policy Action

 Overview

 Studies show that taking even one advanced class predicts positive outcomes later in life, including college-going, choice of college major, and lower student loan debt—all of which in turn predict greater success in the labor market.
-The benefits begin in high school: According to the Education Trust, “When students have access to advanced coursework opportunities, they work harder and are more engaged in school, have fewer absences and suspensions and higher graduation rates.”
-Finally, students who earn postsecondary credits in high school can use them to reduce college tuition costs and shorten the time it takes to earn a degree.
+And college-bound students who earn postsecondary credits in high school can use them to reduce tuition costs and shorten the time it takes to earn a degree.

 Criteria